gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 This end point is used to update all of the settings on the camera.
 It is analogous to BLE commands like [Set Video Resolution]({% link _python-tutorials/tutorial_2_send_ble_commands.md %}#set-the-video-resolution).

 It is important to note that many settings are dependent on the video resolution (and other settings).
 For example, certain FPS values are not valid with certain resolutions.
 In general, higher resolutions only allow lower FPS values.
 Check the [camera capabilities]({% link specs/ble.md %}#camera-capabilities) to see which settings are valid for given use cases.

+{% tip %}
-{% tip The following endpoint is different between Open GoPro 1.0 and 2.0. %}
+The following endpoint is different between Open GoPro 1.0 and 2.0.
+{% endtip %}

 Let's build the endpoint first to set the Video Resolution to 1080 (the setting_id and opt_value comes from the command table linked above).
 Click the relevant tab for the desired Open GoPro Version.

 {% tabs endpoint %}
 {% tab endpoint Version 1.0 %}